stjudecloud/rfcs/text/0000-rnaseq-workflow-v2.0.md

     ```
 10. Next, `htseq-count` is run for the final counts file to be delivered:
     ```bash
     htseq-count -f bam \                            # Specify input file as BAM.
                -r pos \                             # Specify the BAM is position sorted.
                -s $COMPUTED \                       # Strandedness as specified by the lab and confirmed by "infer_experiment.py" above.
 Typically "reverse" for St. Jude Cloud data.
                -m union \                           # For reference, GDC uses "intersection-nonempty".
 Needs input from reviewers.
                -i gene_name \                       # I'd like to use the colloquial gene name here.
 For reference, GDC uses "gene_id" here.
 Needs input from reviewers.
                --secondary-alignments ignore \      # Elect to ignore secondary alignments.
 Needs input from reviewers.
                --supplementary-alignments ignore \  # Elect to ignore supplementary alignments.
 Needs input from reviewers.
                $INPUT_BAM                           # Input BAM file.
     ```
 11. Generate the remaining files generally desired as output for the RNA-Seq Workflow.
     ```bash
     samtools flagstat $INPUT_BAM
     samtools index $INPUT_BAM
     md5sum $INPUT_BAM
-    fastqc -f bam \     # Specify that we are working on a BAM file.
-           -o $OUTDIR \ # Specify an out directory.
-           -t $NCPU \   # Specify number of threads.
-           $INPUT_BAM   # Input BAM we are QC'ing.
     ```
 12. Run `multiqc` across the following files for all samples in the cohort:

-    * `fastqc`
     * `STAR`
     * `picard MarkDuplicates` and `picard ValidateSamFile`
     * `qualimap bamqc` and `qualimap rnaseq`
+    * `fastqc`
     * `samtools flagstat`

 # Items still in-progress